Lake Metonga, Wisconsin, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Metonga cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 She looks up and freezes, the coffee cup halfway to her mouth.
 Standing in front of her in the grasses and shallow water of the lake is the biggest creature she has ever seen.
 She is sitting on the deck of the house she is renting on Lake Metonga looking at a moose.
 They are rare visitors, but along with the eagles, loons and sandhill cranes they have been known to enjoy the shallows of the Northwoods lake.
 She never dreamed she’d actually see one when she decided to vacation at Lake Metonga in northern Wisconsin.
 It is only one of the many treats she has had while staying at the lake.